-It's a cliché, but it's also undeniable that our past shapes our present, and how we were treated as children shapes our future relationships.
+It's a cliché, but it's also undeniable that our past shapes our present, and how we were treated before shapes our future relationships.
 Our formative relationships can go on haunting us for a very long time.
 There's not much else that's as burdensome, limiting or painful.
-And it may well be impossible to undo these powerful ties -- even to see them clearly -- by oneself.
+And it's often impossible to undo these powerful ties -- even to see them clearly -- by oneself.

 Relational therapy is specially designed to alleviate confusion and suffering by giving us a grasp of both what's gone wrong and of what helps.
 It does this in the here-and-now and in every session.

 How relational therapy works

 Whether you feel you know what's bothering you or not, the thing to do is to start talking.
 There's no wrong thing to say.